mitchmindtree/ToDo/README.md

 Close the current task and open its parent with `close` or `cl`

 Quit the program with `q`, `x`, `quit` or `exit`

+Scroll down the list with ctrl+j
+Scroll up the list with ctrl+k

 To-Do